-The following pages list the prerequisites and core requirements for each program.
-Additional courses are selected in consultation with the committee chair to support and complement the student's thesis research or project.
-For an MS degree in Food Science or the Nutritional Science emphasis a minimum of 30 credit hours is required.
+In addition to the prerequisites and core requirements for each program listed on the following pages, elective courses are selected in consultation with the committee chair to support and complement the student's thesis research or project.
+For an MS degree in Food Science or the Nutritional Science emphasis, a minimum of 30 credit hours is required.
 The dietetics emphasis has a minimum requirement of 32 credit hours.
 No more than 6 hours of thesis or project credits (NDFS 699R/698R) may be used in meeting the graduate credit requirements.
 At least 21 hours must be taken in 500 or 600 level classes.
-Up to 9 credit hours of 300, 400, or 500 level courses taken during the senior year may be applied to meet graduate requirements if they were not required for the B.S. degree.
+Up to nine credit hours of 300, 400, or 500 level courses taken during the senior year may be applied to meet graduate requirements if they were not required for the B.S. degree.
 Justification for a 300 or 400 level course must be compelling.
 Classes taken at the 100 or 200 level do not apply toward graduate credit hour requirements.
 Minors in other departments are arranged with those departments and with consent of the committee chair.